 WiFi 6 Tech

 To accomplish better throughput and reduce latency compared to its previous generation, WiFi 6 uses technologies like MU-MIMO (Multi-User Multiple Input, Multiple Output) and OFDMA (Orthogonal Frequency Division Multiple Access).
 Which means that, even if there are a lot of devices on your network, you will still retain faster speeds with comparatively much less latency.
 In a nutshell, you will have a much better experience with WiFi 6, irrespective of the number of connected devices, as compared to older generations.

 As per the Wi-Fi Alliance, a WiFi 6 access point will be capable of handling a large number of devices at the same time with the MU-MIMO and OFDMA technology.
 Using MU-MIMO, a router will be able to serve a large number of users while allowing them to transfer more data at a time, simultaneously.
 However, WiFi 6 is not the first generation of WiFi to use MU-MIMO.
 In the past, other Wi-Fi standards have also leveraged this technology to serve multiple users with high-speed data transfer.
 But, with WiFi 6, the technology has got some significant improvements, which are pretty apparent as per the claims.

-On the other hand, the OFDMA technology is an improvement over the Orthogonal Frequency Division Multiplexing (OFDM) technology, used with older standards.
+On the other hand, with the OFDMA technology, there is a significant improvement over the Orthogonal Frequency Division Multiplexing (OFDM) technology, used with older standards.
 As its name suggests, the technology offers multiple access with simultaneous data transmission from several users at once.
 However, one drawback of OFDM technology is that it can cause some serious latency issues.
 To eradicate this problem, OFDMA comes into the picture, which essentially allows an AP (Access Point) to schedule data transmission and further divide frequencies to transmit data to/from multiple clients at the same time.
 In a way, this allows more devices to operate on a channel by reducing the latency, and in turn, increase efficiency.

 WiFi 6 Security